matrix-org/matrix-spec-proposals/proposals/2858-Multiple-SSO-Identity-Providers.md

 and if the server supports multiple SSO IdPs it should offer the user a page which lets them choose between the available IdP options as a fallback.

+If the `idp_id` is unrecognised, the server should display some sort of error page to the user.
+(A protocol whereby an error can be returned to the original client could be a matter for a future improvement, but is out of scope for now.)

 ### Notes on user-interactive auth

 For the case of User Interactive Auth the server would just give the standard